• Skip to primary navigation

 Lack of coordination exists due to the disparities in motives of private-public sectors.

-The working of the public and private sector in the mixed economy is totally inverse.
+The working of the public and private sectors in the mixed economy is totally inverse.

 Thus, proper coordination between them is not established.
 The result is inefficiency in the working of the economy.

-Both sectors consequently become competitors rather supplementing each other for public welfare.
+Both sectors consequently become competitors rather than supplementing each other for public welfare.

-So this system is considered to be the weak and inefficient system.
+So this system is considered to be weak and inefficient system.

-In the mixed economy, there is always a fear of nationalization.
+In a mixed economy, there is always a fear of nationalization.

-Due to this fear special interest and motivation do not arise in entrepreneurs investment.
+Due to this fear special interest and motivation do not arise in an entrepreneur’s investment.
 In democratic countries, The government change after the election.

 In the mixed economy, the demerits of capitalism and socialism exist.

-So neither planning mechanism Nor price mechanism can work efficiently.
+So neither the planning mechanism nor the price mechanism can work efficiently.

 The public sector is given more importance than the private sector when policies and plans are made.